 But if we do not focus on discipline, and instead work harder on attachment, it is interesting to see how discipline falls in place.
 This is because children are open to being guided by those they feel attached to.
 When the attachment is strong, they value and respect our opinion.
 When they feel deeply loved, they are receptive to negotiation and solving problems together.

 So, as parents of teenagers, it would be worthwhile to invest more time in building the attachment with teens rather than habitually correcting and controlling them.
-Attachment develops when we show them unconditional love — loved for who they are and not just if they live up to our expectations.do.
-We don’t talk now.
-I don’t think they love me.”
+Attachment develops when you show them unconditional love — loved for who they are and not just if they live up to your expectations.

 Quality activities: Plan fun activities with your teenager, keeping his interests in mind, to communicate your love.
 Create opportunities for quality time to show your eagerness to be involved in his life, to make him feel that he is important in your life.

 According to Dr Gary Chapman, author and family consultant, there are five love languages through which one can express emotional love to the other.
 He states that every person has one strong love language over the others and if communicated effectively, the person feels loved.
 In his book 'The 5 Love Languages of Teenagers', he describes the five ways by which parents can meet their teenager’s need for love.

 Ideas for words of affirmation

 - Write short love notes, and leave them in places like your son’s lunch box or cupboard

 - Make a card or an artwork and write on it why you love him